-Type II NSTI is monomicrobial and is most commonly caused by group A beta-hemolytic streptococci alone or together with staphylococcus.
-Patients tend to be younger with few documented health problems but may have a history of IV drug use, trauma, or recent surgery.
+Type II NSTI is monomicrobial and is most commonly caused by group A beta-hemolytic streptococci; Staphylococcus aureus is the second most common pathogen.
+Patients tend to be younger with few documented health problems but may have a history of IV illicit drug use, trauma, or recent surgery.
 The infection has the potential for rapid local spread and systemic complications such as toxic shock.
 A subgroup of type II NSTI usually occurs with aquatic injuries sustained in warmer coastal areas.
 Vibrio vulnificus is the usual pathogen.

 NSTI causes tissue ischemia by widespread occlusion of small subcutaneous vessels.
 Vessel occlusion results in skin infarction and necrosis, which facilitates the growth of obligate anaerobes (eg, Bacteroides) while promoting anaerobic metabolism by facultative organisms (eg, Escherichia coli), resulting in gangrene.
 Anaerobic metabolism produces hydrogen and nitrogen, relatively insoluble gases that may accumulate in subcutaneous tissues.